 Composition Use Case 1

 The following figure outlines the data flow of the composition step for use case 1 (entailment graph building) and the modules that work for this data flow.
-In this composition step, the fragment graphs created from the input data in the decomposition step are merged into an entailment graph (possibly calling LAP components and EDAs provided by the EOP) and collapsed to the final output (a collapsed graph).
+In this composition step, the fragment graphs created from the input data in the decomposition step are merged into a raw entailment graph (possibly calling LAP components and EDAs provided by the EOP) and collapsed to the final output (a collapsed graph).

+For details about the Java objects representing the different graph types, see section 3.3.